forReason/ErrorLogger/README.md

 # License
-ErrorLogger is released under the MIT License modern variant.
+ErrorLogger is released under the `MIT-MODERN-VARIANT` license.